 - Students who study 2-3 weeks right before final exams are more likely to forget what they’ve learned after the exam

-Steps to Establish a Shiny New Study Group
+Steps to Establish a Shiny New Online Study Group

 Point them to the pyramid if it helps them to understand how this might be helpful.
 An effective study group is 3 - 4 members (no more than 5).

 Ask your instructor if it would be possible for them to send out an email to connect interested students or make connections during break out discussions on Zoom.
 You can also send a direct message to any classmate you think might be interested!

 - How many meet-ups they would like to have during the term (e.g. 1/week, 2/week)

 - Meet-up times that would work for their schedule (e.g. Thursdays 12 – 1 pm, Wednesdays, 7 – 8 pm) and how long you’d like to meet. – Pro tip: Doodle can be helpful for finding a time that works with everyone’s busy schedules!

-- How they’d like to communicate with this group (e.g. Facebook message, Facebook group, text, email, Google Drive) outside of meet-up times
+- How they’d like to communicate with this group (e.g. Facebook message, Microsoft Teams, text, email, Discord) outside of meet-up times

 As a group, review your answers and decide on final answers for each prompt.